snaco/bureau-docs/Factions/The Bureau/Bureau History.md

 **2. Department of Integration & Relocation:** Once the research was carried out, the data was passed on to this department.
 Their job was to ensure the safe integration of non-human races into society where possible, or to relocate them to safe zones where they could exist undisturbed.
 Their work was crucial in maintaining peace and preventing further mass hysteria.

 **3. Department of Public Relations:** This department had the challenging task of managing the public's perception of the non-human races.
-They worked tirelessly to quell fears and promote acceptance and understanding among the general public.
+They worked tirelessly to quell fears and disseminate false information that they were in fact all eradicated.

 ## **The Addition of Other Departments**